denizgursoy/gotouch/README.md

 ProjectFullPath: Projects full path which is actually WorkingDirectory / ProjectName
 Dependencies: Arrray of all dependencies of selected choices
 ```
+You can also use values in your directories.
+If you, for example, have a directory {{ .ProjectName }}, It will be replaced
+with the corresponding values.

-## Share your properties yaml with others
+### Share your properties yaml with others

 If you share your properties yaml with us, we can add it to [list](./List.md) so that other people can use it.

-# Commands
+## Commands
+***
 ### gotouch command

 `gotouch --file path-to-yaml`